(6265) 1985 TW3

-' (provisional designation ') is a background asteroid and binary system from the inner regions of the asteroid belt.
+' is a background asteroid and binary system from the inner regions of the asteroid belt.
 It was discovered on 11 October 1985, by astronomer by T. F. Fric and Richard Gilbrech at the Palomar Observatory in California.
 It is the only minor-planet discovery for these two astronomers.
 The stony L-type asteroid measures approximately 5 km in diameter and has a rotation period of 2.7 hours.
 Its 1.2-kilometer sized minor-planet moon was discovered in July 2007 and announced the following month.

 Orbit and classification

 is a non-family asteroid from the main belt's background population when applying the hierarchical clustering method to its proper orbital elements.
 Based on osculating Keplerian orbital elements, the asteroid has also been classified as a member of the Flora family (402), a giant asteroid family and the largest family of stony asteroids in the main-belt.

 It orbits the Sun in the inner asteroid belt at a distance of 1.7–2.6 AU once every 3 years and 2 months (1,164 days; semi-major axis of 2.17 AU).
 Its orbit has an eccentricity of 0.19 and an inclination of 4° with respect to the ecliptic.
 It was first observed as at the former Alma-Ata Observatory in September 1953.
 The body's observation arc begins with its observation as at Crimea–Nauchnij in December 1979, or almost 6 years prior to its official discovery observation at Palomar Observatory.